 The Commission is facing challenges with improving the transparency in the administration of the AbilityOne Program.
 Commissions and Boards typically benefit from publishing regulatory plans that are tailored to the business of the Agency.
+The agency takes advantage of this and publishes an annual regulatory agenda.
 Increased use of a docketing system and social media outreach could mitigate some of these transparency concerns.
 The regulations of the Commission do not have a public plan for revisions of business administration and operations.
 Agencies are increasingly using electronic filing and document dissemination systems to manage deadlines and actions.
-The Commission has two excellent dedicated communications staff.
+The Commission has two excellent staff that support the strategic communication and government affairs of the agency.
 However, these staff are burdened with the delivery of information for an enormous program with limited resources.

-Furthermore, use of a notice of proposed rulemaking could increase transparency by informing interested parties of impending action and by soliciting public and open dialogue.
-The Commission successfully used this method when designating SourceAmerica and NIB as CNAs.
+Increased use of a notice of proposed rulemaking could also increase transparency by informing interested stakeholders of impending action and by soliciting public and open dialogue.